Alpha Pi Omega

 Alpha Pi Omega Sorority, Inc. (ΑΠΩ) is the oldest historically Indigenous national sorority in the United States.
-It is the largest Indigenous Greek letter organization, with 24 chartered chapters across nine states and the District of Columbia.
+It is the largest Indigenous Greek letter organization, with 26 chartered chapters across nine states and the District of Columbia.

 History

 Alpha Pi Omega Sorority was founded on Sept.
 1, 1994, at the University of North Carolina-Chapel Hill by four Native women.
 The founders, now known to as the Four Winds, are Shannon Brayboy (Lumbee), Jamie Goins (Lumbee), Amy Locklear (Lumbee and Coharie), and Christie Strickland (Lumbee).
 Before forming the group, they sought and received the approval of elder women from the various tribes of North Carolina.

 The sorority's founding principles are traditionalism, spirituality, education, and contemporary issues.
-Its first pledge class was called the Fifteen Warrior Women.
 The sorority was incorporated with the State of North Carolina in 1995 and expanded to additional campuses.

-With more than 130 tribes represented by its members, the sorority has more than 900 sisters nationwide.
+With more than 130 tribes, bands and Indigenous communities represented among its members, the sorority has more than 1,000 sisters nationwide.
 Nationally, the sorority is governed by a thirteen-member board known as the Grand Keepers of the Circle.
 Grand Keepers are elected to two-year terms and meet bi-monthly.